My First Blog Post

 As I’ve grown older, I’ve noticed that my perception of colour has faded.

 A few years ago, I picked up amateur photography.
 I thought it would help capture life as it was.
-But the photos didn’t reflect how I felt — not at first.
+But the photos didn’t reflect how I felt and saw things in real life.
 I found myself compensating through edits, increasing brightness and saturation, as if trying to recreate the vibrancy I once took for granted.
 Maybe I was trying to colour in a memory I hadn’t realized was already fading.

 Then came the post-university plunge into the workforce.
-As a developer, my world became systems and syntax — efficient, clean, and grayscale.
-Design was always “over there” — something I respected, but not something I was fluent in.
+As a developer, my world became systems and syntax.
+It was efficient, clean, and grayscale.
+Design was always “over there”, something I respected, but not something I was fluent in.

 But with my recent shift into product, a door opened.

-Not just into design concepts or visual systems — but into a deeper curiosity: Could I use this opportunity to reclaim the colour I once knew?
-Could I learn not only the tools of good design, but also rediscover something more personal — a fuller perception of the world, and of myself?
+Not just into design concepts or visual systems but into a deeper curiosity: Could I use this opportunity to reclaim the colour I once knew?
+Could I learn not only the tools of good design, but also rediscover something more personal.
+Perhaps a fuller perception of the world, and of myself?

 What I’m Working On